 - Is the work my own?
 Learning is up to you, and the MU community takes academic integrity seriously.

-- Did I credit words or ideas to the people who published or shared them on the Web?
+- Did I credit words or ideas to the people who authored them?
 Plagiarism is using someone else's words or ideas without crediting or "citing" their work.
 Students who plagiarize will be penalized depending on their instructor and the situation.
 Don't be afraid to use sources when you write, just make sure you "give credit where credit is due."

 Need help figuring out when you should cite other people's words or ideas?
 Read about "Avoiding Plagiarism"

 Uploads to prepare: 1 (.doc or .rtf format)